IBM Cloud Docs

 For more information about monitoring security and compliance for VPC, see Getting started with Security and Compliance Center.
 For more information about creating security and compliance goals, see Defining rules in the Security and Compliance documentation.

-Cancelling your Block Storage for VPC
+Deleting your Block Storage for VPC

-If you no longer need a volume, you can cancel it at any time.
+If you no longer need a volume, you can delete it at any time.
 IBM wipes all data before the storage is reused.
 If you have extra compliance requirements such as NIST 800-88 Guidelines for Media Sanitization, you must perform data sanitation procedures before you delete your volumes.
 For more information, see Sanitize your data before you delete a volume.

 Next steps